 physical trauma (e.g. drops)

-general wear and tear (e.g. the repeated adding and removing keyrings/keys from your fob)
+general wear and tear, especially on the plastic housing (e.g. the repeated adding and removing keyrings/keys from your fob)

 Before we jump to the solution, let's discuss the "anatomy" of your key fob.